-Following a period of extensive consultation with staff and external stakeholders, we developed refreshed equality and inclusion strategy, along with a set of four year objectives, and these were agreed in November 2019 by the CCG’s Governing Body.
+Following a period of extensive consultation with staff and external stakeholders the a refreshed equality and inclusion strategy along with a set of four year objectives were developed and agreed in November 2019 by the CCG’s Governing Body:

 Equality Objective 1

-Working with Public Health colleagues, we will commission a joint programme of work to increase breastfeeding rates among young mothers in specific areas of the city.
+Working with Public Health colleagues, commission a joint programme of work to increase the uptake of breastfeeding rates among young mothers in specific areas of the city.

-Leicestershire CCGs will continue to work with our partners, including Public Health, to implement ‘The Leicester, Leicestershire and Rutland (LLR) Local Maternity System (LMS) Transformation Plan’.
-This plan sets out to transform Maternity, Neonatal and Perinatal Mental Health services over the next few years, in order to achieve the recommendations outlined in Better Births: A Five Year Forward View for Maternity Care (2016), the Mental Health Five Year Forward View and the NHS Long Term plan.
+Leicestershire CCGs will continue to work with our partners including Public Health to implement ‘The Leicester, Leicestershire and Rutland (LLR) Local Maternity System (LMS) Transformation Plan’ key deliverables to transform Maternity, Neonatal and Perinatal Mental Health services over the next few years to achieve the recommendations outlined in Better Births: A Five Year Forward View (FYFV) for Maternity Care (2016), Mental Health (FYFV) and going forward the NHS Long Term plan.

 Equality Objective 2

-We will work to reduce the prevalence of cardio vascular disease, cancer and diabetes among the Black African, Black Caribbean, and South Asian populations.
-We will do this by working with Public Health colleagues to commission innovative, culturally specific, behaviour change, education and lifestyle programmes with a strong focus on prevention, weight management, healthy eating and exercise in specific areas of the city.
+Work to reduce the prevalence of CVD, Cancer and Diabetes amongst Black African, Black Caribbean, and South Asian population by working with Public Health colleagues to commission an innovative culturally, specific behaviour change and education and lifestyle programmes with a strong focus on prevention, weight management, healthy eating and exercise in specific areas of the city.

 Equality Objective 3

-In addition to any other programmes to reduce smoking cessation in hospitals, we will work to reduce rates of smoking among communities in geographical areas where smoking rates are still higher than average.
-We will work with Public Health to develop a programme of targeted activities to support people to stop smoking during their length of stay in acute (including mental health) and community hospitals in the city.
+In addition to any other programmes to reduce smoking cessation in hospitals, work to reduce rates of smoking prevalence amongst communities in geographical areas where prevalence is still higher than average.
+Working with Public Health develop a programme of targeted activities to support people to stop smoking during their length of stay in acute (including mental health) and community hospitals in the city.

 Equality Objective 4

-We will ensure that Leicester City CCG is an employer of choice and is a great place to work by developing an organisational culture of inclusive and compassionate leadership, where everyone feels valued and can fulfil their potential.
+Ensure Leicester CCGs are an employer of choice and is a great place to work by developing an organisational culture of inclusive and compassionate leadership where everyone feels valued and can fulfil their potential.